pquiring/javaforce/native/windows/readme.txt

 Downloading pre-built binaries
 ------------------------------
   If you have problems compiling you can always download pre-built binaries hosted on sourceforge:

     ant get-bin

   You still need to download ffmpeg libraries

     cd ../..
     ant get-ffmpeg-win64-bin

+  This download is compiled against the version of ffmpeg currently in ..\..\versions.xml

 Notes
 -----
   - apps MUST use the EXACT same MAJOR version of ffmpeg you build against
-  - downloads are available for 5.1.2 , 6.1.2 and 7.0.2 (you must change ..\..\versions.xml)